Tsakunelson/Data_Warehouse_Redshift-/README.md

-Project Motivation
+# Project Motivation
 A music startup is starting to experience growth and has decided to move thier data to the cloud.
 The collected data takes the form of JSON files from user activity on the music app and a second set of JSON log files consisting of songs and artists data from the app all stored in S3.

 The purpose of this project is to build an ETL pipeline that to extract data from the JSON files on S3 and store them in Redshift tables.
 The latter is to enhance scalability and efficiency of real-time quesries for the analytics team, by structuring the data on redshift into optimized fact and dimensional tables.

 By the end of this project, the analytics team should be able to run real-time queries for insightful decision making on the app.

-Objectives
--

-Data Sources
+# Data Sources

 Two data sources in JSON format: